Sarojini (2025 TV series): Development

-After Radhika Sarathkumar and Vikatan Televistas moved to DD Tamil, On December 2024 Kushboo also confirmed she would be produced by Khushbu Sundar under Avni Telemedia and also as a screenplay writer by Kushboo Sundar.
+After Radhika Sarathkumar and Vikatan Televistas moved to DD Tamil, In December 2024 Kushboo also confirmed she would be produced by Khushbu Sundar under Avni Telemedia and also as a screenplay writer by Kushboo Sundar.

 Casting

 Casting of the series started in March 2025, with Khushbu Sundar being cast as the protagonist Sarojini, returning to television after three years.
 Newcomer Malayalam Television actor Niyaz Musaliyar was cast as male lead.
 Arvind Kathare, Kavya Bellu, Koushik Shivanand and Banu Mathy were also cast.